jpwilliams000/ApacheDerbyJDBC/README.md

 # ApacheDerbyJDBC
-Basic Java SE standalone application that demonstrates an embedded Apache Derby JavaDB Connectivity with simple SQL query statements to console log.
+Basic Java SE standalone application that demonstrates an embedded Apache Derby JavaDB Connectivity with simple SQL query statements.

+Reads initial data from a text file, creates a new database named ArenaDB, adds the data row by row, then demonstrates the connection with simple SQL example queries.